Johannes Gutenberg-Universität Mainz

 Supervisors: Prof. Dr. Heide Frielinghaus, Prof. Dr. Sabine Gaudzinski-Windheuser

-Four different types of sources, which often produce divergent impressions of diet in the region, will be critically examined within the framework of my thesis: This includes archaeological remains such as installations for the production of food (e.g. wine and olive presses, millstones, treshing floors etc.).
+The aim is to generate a holistic picture of foodways in the research area.
+Therefore, and also following the interdisciplinary approach of the Research Training Group 1876, four different types of sources, which often produce divergent impressions of diet, will be critically examined and brought together within the framework of my thesis: This includes archaeological remains such as installations for the production of food (e.g. wine and olive presses, millstones, threshing floors etc.), its distribution (markets, open spaces), preparation (kitchens and hearths) and final disposal (garbage dumps).
 In addition, results from scientific research on animal bones and plant remains, as well as organic residues from ceramic vessels will be consulted.
 The information gained from these studies will be complemented with the written and pictorial sources from the research area.